Futiax/turtle-gambit/README.md

 #### ERR_PACKAGE_PATH_NOT_EXPORTED
 As of now I have not figured out how to fix this issue and seem to only appear on Windows machines, if you do know how to fix this issue please create a new issue and I will try to add it to this README

-# TODO List
-- [x] Use websockets to allow the frontend to communicate to the backend without having to use Carlo
-- [ ] Update dependencies to the latest release
-- [ ] Add more automation to the turtles
-- [x] GPS support for turtles
-- [ ] Some sort of authentication for the control panel?
-- [x] Stop sending entire world data to frontend for one block update ( Only send what is updated )
-- [x] Remove block from database if turtle can go into it
-- [ ] Change the database
-- [ ] Combine turtle and frontend websocket into one websocket